 We then needed to wait as the clay hardened some overnight.
 The next afternoon, the painting began.
 It was relatively simple though we probably should have either let the clay harden a little longer or skipped our own brushes and used the foam ones included.
 Sometimes our paintbrush would get caught in the clay.

 What We Liked The Best

 The instructions were quite clear and well organized.
-This is an essential feature for product where the child is expected to work on projects mainly by themselves.
+This is an essential feature for a product where the child is expected to work on projects mainly by themselves.
 The Doodle Crate passes this test with flying colors.

 The STEM crate doesn’t cheap out when it comes to the included items.
 The clay, paints, and electronics were of high quality.
-The clay-shaping tools were made of a thick plastic – there should be no problem with anything breaking in this set.
+The clay-shaping tools were made of thick plastic – there should be no problem with anything breaking in this set.